kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 ### Appendix E to Part 151

-There is set forth below an itemization of typical eligible and ineligible items of apron paving as covered by §151.83 of this chapter:
+There is set forth below an itemization of typical eligible and ineligible items of apron paving as covered by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.83   Aprons.|§151.83]] of this chapter:

 ### Typical Eligible Items

 1\.
-Basic types of pavement listed as eligible under §151.77.
+Basic types of pavement listed as eligible under [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.77   Runway paving: General rules.|§151.77]].

 2\.
 Loading ramps.